redwoodjs/redwood/docs/docs/introduction.md

 You need to know about the Router?
 Check out the [Router](router.md) reference.
 You need to upload files?
 Check out the [File Uploads](how-to/file-uploads.md) how to.

-That said, there are some references you should really consider reading at some point in Redwood learning journey.
+That said, there are some references you should consider reading at some point in your Redwood learning journey.
 Especially if you want to become an advanced user.
 For example, [Services](services.md) are fundamental to Redwood.
 It's worth getting to know them inside and out.
 And if you're not writing [tests](testing.md) and [stories](storybook.md), you're not using Redwood to its full potential.

-> We realize that the content doesn't always match the organization.
+> **We realize that the content doesn't always match the organization**
+>
 > For example, half the [Testing](testing.md) reference reads like a tutorial, and half the [Logger](logger.md) reference read like a how to.
->
 > Till now, we've focused on coverage, making sure we had content on all of Redwood's feature somewhere at least.
-> We'll shift our focus to organization, and pay more attention to how we can curate the experience for our readers.
+> We'll shift our focus to organization and pay more attention to how we can curate the experience.